robfatland/ops/friction/README.md

   - Perception and habit are *trained*
 - Nutrition includes complex carbs, vegetables, fat, and protein
   - Good and bad... although vegetables are generally just good
-- The *invisibility* principle states 'There are invisible forces working against you; all based in your head'
+- The *invisibility* principle: 'There are invisible forces working against you; all based in your head'
   - Fitness program people are doing a job whereas this is the acolyte's *life* at stake
 - Deep motivation is difficult but effective
   - Passive and reactive habits take years of reps to re-train